Kay Park travel guide

 Kay Park is not just a picturesque green space; it is home to several hidden gems.
 One of the park's standout features is the Kilmarnock War Memorial, a striking and poignant tribute to local soldiers who perished in the two World Wars.
 An intriguing aspect of the park is its collection of rare tree species, including the Giant Sequoia, which is unusual for Scotland’s climate.
 Additionally, Kay Park houses the Burns Monument Centre, a treasure trove for genealogy enthusiasts, offering extensive archives and records.
 The park’s tranquil pond is a favorite spot for birdwatchers, who can often spot a variety of native and migratory birds.
 For those interested in local culture, the park hosts several community events throughout the year, including the much-loved annual fireworks display.

-Located in Kilmarnock, Scotland
+Located in East Ayrshire, Scotland

 Best time to visit Kay Park